allenai/ir_datasets/README.md

    does not disable hash verification of the downloaded content.
  - `IR_DATASETS_SKIP_DISK_FREE`: Set to `true` to disable checks for enough free space on disk before downloading content or otherwise creating large files.
+ - `IR_DATASETS_SMALL_FILE_SIZE`: The size of files that are considered "small", in bytes.
+Instructions for linking small files rather then downloading them are not shown.
+Defaults to 5000000 (5MB).

 ## Citing